lazerwalker/Theseus/Pods/SDWebImage/README.md

 The SDImageCache class provides a singleton instance for convenience but you can create your own instance if you want to create separated cache namespace.

-To lookup the cache, you use the imageForKey: method.
+To lookup the cache, you use the `queryDiskCacheForKey:done:` method.
 If the method returns nil, it means the cache doesn't currently own the image.
 You are thus responsible for generating and caching it.
 The cache key is an application unique identifier for the image to cache.
 It is generally the absolute URL of the image.